Lots of Blue

 Two and a half years ago, my siblings and our families, gathered at this odd, yet comforting Bed & Breakfast.

 We had come "home" to bury my mother, traveling from 6 different states.
-I didn't grow up in Springfield, but it was the town my parents and the 4 kids returned to for holidays and vacations.
-Our family moved from state to state, but grandparents always stayed put!
+I didn't grow up in Springfield, but it was the town my parents and my 3 siblings returned to for holidays and vacations.
+Our family moved from state to state, but grandparents always stayed put in Springfield!

 We caravanned in a few cars and arrived at dusk.
 None of us recognized this curious old place, even though we thought we knew Springfield well.
-I had found the place online a week earlier and finding the mansion once we reached Springfield was a bit trickier.
+I had found the place online a week earlier.
+Finding the mansion once we reached Springfield, was a bit trickier.

 We found the odd location, then we needed to figure out which of the many entrances to use.
 And then we had to find someone who worked there to show us our rooms.
 It all seemed a little mysterious, which added to the foggy, dreamlike state we were already in.